optsuite/optlib/README.md

 - [`Lemmas.lean`](Convex/Analysis/Lemmas.lean): useful lemmas such as the mean-value theorem and the taylor's expansion.
 - [`Subgradient.lean`](Convex/Function/Subgradient.lean): the basic definitions and the properties of subgradient.
 - [`BanachSubgradient.lean`](Convex/Function/BanachSubgradient.lean): the basic definitions of subgradient on a banach space.
-- Frechet Subdifferential for general functions
+- The definition and properties of Fréchet subdifferential for general functions (Ongoing)

 ### Convex